ERCES Glossary

 - UPS Equipment & Components

 - Uninterruptible Power Supply.
 A battery backup system that provides emergency power to ERCES equipment during power outages.
-IFC 510 typically requires 12-24 hours of backup power.
+Per 2021 IFC 510.4.2.3, ERCES requires a minimum of 12 hours of backup power at 100% system operation (some local amendments may require longer).

 Browse by Category